AtnNn/ciao/library/javall/examples/java2pl/readme.txt

 $ java -cp ../../:./ example1 ./plserver

+or, if you are using Windows:

+> java -cp ..\..\;.\ example1 <home>\Win32\bin\ciaoengine -C -b plserver.cpx

-where java must be on version 1.2 or higher.
+where java must be on version 1.2 or higher, and <home> represents the Ciao home directory.

+Important: be sure plserver.pl is compiled using option -s.

 N-QUEENS PROBLEM
 ----------------